Asthma treatments for children

 If your child can not manage the above, then a dry powder inhaler may be considered.

 Nebulised therapy delivers liquid medicine as a mist to breathe in through a face mask.
 This may be used in children younger than five years if the MDI with a spacer is not effective, or your child’s condition requires this treatment.
 The nebulised treatment takes approximately 10 to 15 minutes and is given several times a day.
 Your child’s GP will tell you how often to give your child the nebuliser depending on the severity of the asthma.

 How do I know when my child's asthma is controlled?

 You know your child's asthma is controlled if, with medicines, your child:

 - Attends school every day

 - Has no urgent visits to the doctor or hospital for asthma

 By learning about asthma and how it can be controlled, you can take an important step towards managing your child's condition.
-Work closely with your child's asthma care team to learn all you can about asthma, how to avoid triggers, what medicines do, and how to correctly administer them.
-With proper management, your child can live free of asthma symptoms and maintain a normal, healthy lifestyle.
+Work closely with your child's asthma care team to learn all you can about asthma, how to avoid triggers, what medications do, and how to correctly administer them.
+With correct management, your child can live free of asthma symptoms and maintain a normal, healthy lifestyle.